Subscribe to your competition

 What do I do with the data?

-Get into new deals.
-A buyer at an account your team hasn't worked yet connects with a competitor.
-The account owner opens the account before the evaluation closes.
+Source quality pipeline.
+A buyer at an account you haven't worked yet connects with a competitor.
+The account owner opens it before the evaluation is fully framed.

-Adapt the open opp.
-A buyer at an active opportunity connects with a competitor.
-The account owner walks into the next call calibrated to that competitor, not running a generic follow-up.
+Improve win rate.
+A buyer at an open opportunity connects with a competitor.
+The owner walks into the next call calibrated to that competitor, not running a generic follow-up.

-Catch the renewal review early.
+Protect renewal revenue.
 A buyer at a customer account engages a competitor.
-The account owner has runway before the formal renewal cycle.
+The CSM gets runway before the formal renewal cycle begins.

-Every event is tagged with which of the four scenarios it sits in, so your routing decides what your team does next.
+Every activity is tagged with the scenario it sits in — new_business, open_opportunity, closed_lost_revival, churn_risk — so your routing decides what your team does next.

-Identity, role, and company on both sides are confirmed against authoritative sources before the event publishes.
-If we can't verify the pair at 0.95 or higher confidence, the event doesn't fire.
-Confidence and verification metadata travel with every event.
+Identity, role, and company on both sides are confirmed against authoritative sources before the activity publishes.
+If we can't verify the pair at 0.95 or higher confidence, the activity doesn't fire.
+Confidence and verification metadata travel with every activity.

 How fresh is the data?

 Refreshed daily.
-Events update each day, delivered through whichever surface your team is already using e.g. Clay, Claude, your CRM, Slack, webhooks.
+Activities update each day, delivered through whichever surface your team already uses — Clay, Claude, your CRM, Slack, or webhooks.

 What scenarios do you cover?

 Four.
-New business — accounts you haven't worked yet, buying committee is in motion.
+New business — accounts you haven't worked yet, buying committee in motion.
 Open opportunity — deals you're working that just turned competitive.
-Closed-lost revival — lost accounts re-entering market.
-Renewal risk — customer accounts engaging competitors before the renewal review.
-Every event is tagged with the scenario it sits in.
+Closed-lost revival — lost accounts re-entering the market.
+Churn risk — customer accounts engaging competitors before the renewal review.
+Every activity is tagged with the scenario it sits in.

-A real connection acceptance, observed at one of your named accounts, between a named buyer and a named executive at one of your competitors.
+A real reachout acceptance, observed at one of your named accounts — a buyer accepted a reachout from a named executive at one of your competitors.
 Structured, refreshed daily, shipped above 0.95 confidence.
 A single named data point — not a score, not an inference.

 What conversion should I expect?

-Across customers, about 5 percent of events convert to influenced opportunities, but conversion depends on account owner response time, ICP fit, and how you route them.
+Across customers, about 5 percent of activities convert to influenced opportunities, but conversion depends on account owner response time, ICP fit, and how you route them.
 Volume depends on competitor activity at your account list.
-Events are observed, not manufactured.
+Activities are observed, not manufactured.

 How does this work with our CRM?

-Events write directly to the opportunity or account record as a custom fields.
-Your CRM keeps its source-of-truth role; the events become part of the timeline.
+Activities write directly to Account, Contact, and Lead records as custom fields.
+Your CRM keeps its source-of-truth role; the activities become part of the timeline and are trigger-ready for your workflows.
 Salesforce and HubSpot are supported natively; other CRMs via webhook to any HTTPS endpoint.

 How does it connect to Clay and Claude?

-Clay connects via HTTP table — new events arrive as rows on your refresh cadence.
-Claude connects via the MCP server — one config block gives any Claude agent access to the full event API.
+Clay connects via HTTP table — new activities arrive as rows on your refresh cadence.
+Claude connects via the MCP server — one config block gives any Claude agent access to the full activity API.

 What do I need to get started?

 A CRM connection (Salesforce or HubSpot) and the competitors you want to monitor.
-We sync your accounts directly from your CRM.
-On the setup call we connect the CRM, calibrate routing, and start your 30-day pilot.
+We sync your accounts directly from your CRM, ship an API key, and calibrate routing.
+Setup takes about 15 minutes, then your 30-day pilot begins.

 Is there a free trial?